By Brian Jacobsen,

 Chief Portfolio Strategist

-In the coming year, we expect U.S. interest rates to remain low, which may be a particular challenge for investors approaching or in retirement.
-Fixed-income investments may not represent as good an opportunity as equities, but we believe they continue to provide diversification benefits to stabilize a portfolio.
-Investors with a longer time horizon may find higher yields by taking on more credit risk in higher-yielding fixed-income securities.
+As we’ve warned all year, we expect U.S. interest rates to remain low throughout 2013, which may be a particular challenge for investors approaching or in retirement.
+Fixed-income investments may not represent as good an opportunity as equities, but we believe they continue to provide diversification benefits.
+Investors with a longer time horizon may find higher income potential by taking on more credit risk in higher-yielding fixed-income securities.

 What can investors do?